microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 ## Selecting elements

-To select all elements of a particular type, such as `a`, `strong`, or `div`, you simply use the name of the element.
-If you want to make all `p` elements blue, you could use the following:
+To select all elements of a particular type, such as `a`, `strong`, or `div`, you use the name of the element.
+If you want to make all `p` elements blue, you could code the following:

 ``` css
 p{